The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

 The story of Roy and Zibby's involvement with folk dancing started with their meeting at the University of Texas (U.T.) in 1938.
 In those days there was only UT-Austin, and the Swing and Turn Club was only just starting.
-For the next two years, Roy and Zibby worked and promoted the club as it grew from "hard to scrape up a square," to 20 to 30 people.
+For the next two years, Roy and Zibby worked and promoted the club as it grew from "hard to scrape up a square," to twenty to thirty people.

 Roy was born in 1919 and grew up in El Paso, Texas, immersed in West Texas culture and social dancing, which included traditional dances such as squares, Heel and Toe Polka, and Varsoviana.